-Makita are another powerful brand name when it comes to power tools – but how exactly does its circular saw stack up to the rest of the competition?
+Makita is another powerful brand name for power tools – but how exactly does its circular saw stack up to the rest of the competition?
 Well, this cordless design not only stacks up well with its competitors – yet it wipes the floor with many of them.

 How, exactly?
-Well, the Makita XSS02Z is not only perfect for those settings that a bulkier, corded design can’t get to, yet it does so with its 3,700 RPM, high-torque motor – which is exclusively designed by Makita.
+Well, the Makita XSS02Z is not only perfect for those settings that a bulkier, corded design can’t get to, yet it does so with its 3,700 RPM, high-torque motor – which Makita exclusively designs.

-The Makita XSS02Z circular saw is engineered to withstand the harshest conditions on-site, whilst still able to provide accurate cuts.
-How exactly do Makita achieve this in the XSS02X circular saw?
+The Makita XSS02Z circular saw is engineered to withstand the harshest conditions on-site whilst still providing accurate cuts.
+So how exactly does Makita achieve this in the XSS02X circular saw?
 Well, I’ve listed the features of this model below: